CZ-NIC/mininterface/docs/Supported-types.md

 (Note: You may mark it with [a special flag](https://brentyi.github.io/tyro/api/tyro/conf/#tyro.conf.EnumChoicesFromValues) to show the values in the CLI.)

-UI shows values:
+The UI shows values:

 ![Enum vals](asset/enum_vals.avif "UI shows enum values")

-As both keys and values are displayed, should you need to bear an additional information, not displayed in CLI nor UI, you can tackle the Enum class.
+As both keys and values are displayed, should you need to carry additional information, displayed neither in the CLI nor in the UI, you can tweak the Enum class.

 ```python
 class Color(Enum):